-Have you ever tried to tell your son he could not have toy weapons?
+While I see very little redeeming value in video games with realistic violence, taking away weapons from a boy who is really drawn to them doesn’t solve the problem.
 It’s kind of like telling a bird not to fly.
 When we go to the park, the boys are on the lookout for the best “gun stick!”
 I’ve seen drinking straws and pretzels bitten into just the right shape used as guns.
 It’s not wrong to play nerf sword duels or dress up like a sheriff with a pistol.
-However, these activities can become a problem when kids start to disobey some of the commands from scripture that we saw above.
-In our house, wrestling starts out as a lot of fun.
-However, sometimes they get hit a little too hard and it hurts, so they get mad and hit back a little too harder.
-Then it’s time for a break.

 I wrote a post on things to consider with toy weapons (aiming at people, etc), so check that out if you are interested.

 The Lie: Revenge will bring a sense of satisfaction.

 While writing this post, I kept thinking of a line from Inigo Montoya in The Princess Bride: “Hello, I am Inigo Montoya.
 You killed my father.
 Prepare to die.”
 As funny as that movie is, it simply isn’t true that an act of revenge will settle an issue in our minds!
 There never seems to be enough revenge.
 If one of my children hits another, the child that got hit will usually attempt to retaliate.
 I’ve never seen the child that was retaliated against say, “Oh yes, I deserved that revenge.
 We’re done fighting now, and let’s be friends!”
 Instead, what happens is that one child hits, the other hits back, so the first throws a pillow, so the second hits with a pillow, etc. This is why God gave us government for the punishment of evildoers!
 Things would not go well if we all carried out our own justice!